Fermented Dill Pickle Soup | Zupa Ogórkowa

 And with that combo of flavours, what’s not to love?

 - 1 stick celery, diced

 - 1 bay leaf

 - 4-5 dill pickles, grated finely or processed to rough pulp in a food processor

 - 3 tbsp sour cream, at room temperature

 - salt and pepper to taste

-To make the stock base: place stock, diced potatoes, carrot, parsnip and celery in a large stockpot.
+- Place stock, diced potatoes, carrot, parsnip and celery in a large stockpot.
 Add bay leaf and all spice.
 Bring to a boil and simmer for about 15 minutes, or until the potatoes are almost cooked.

-To serve: divide soup between 4 bowls and serve on its own or with some croutons or hard boiled eggs.
+- Divide soup between 4 bowls and serve on its own or with some croutons or hard boiled eggs.